Nickelodeon (Latin America): Kids' Choice Awards

-Kids Choice Awards Colombia
+In 2010, Nickelodeon began to produce localized versions of the Nickelodeon Kids' Choice Awards for its Latin American markets; after a one-off event in 2003, the Nickelodeon Mexico Kids' Choice Awards were relaunched on 4 September 2010 at Six Flags México in Mexico City, hosted by Omar Chaparro and Anahí.
+The Nickelodeon Argentina Kids' Choice Awards then premiered in 2011, held on 11 October 2011 at Microestadio Malvinas Argentinas in Buenos Aires and hosted by Nicolás Vázquez.
+In 2014, the Nickelodeon Colombia Kids' Choice Awards debuted.

 Revista Nick

-Revista Nick (Nick Magazine) was launched on 27 November 2004 in Mexico, ending in April 2010, five months after the American version was ended due to the continued migration of network content to the Internet.
+Revista Nick (Nick Magazine) was launched on 27 November 2004 in Mexico, ending in April 2010, five months after the American version was ended due to the continued migration of network content to the internet.

 Website

 MundoNick.com was the name of the network's official website which launched in 1999.
 In 2020, MundoNick.com was closed in favor of a new site for the network called Nickelodeon.la.

+Nick Hits

+Nick Hits was a programming block on Nickelodeon that ran from 4 July 2009 to 5 April 2010, which aired classic Nicktoons, it replaced Nick at Nite on weekends.
+All of the block's programs were added to the lineup of Nick at Nite.

 Sister channels

 Nickelodeon HD

 In September 2010, MTV Networks Latin America announced new plans for 2011, one of them, the launching of Nickelodeon HD officially MTV Live HD.
-In May 2011, MTV Networks Latin America announced more details.
-Programming would be American and local.
-The HD channel launched on June 1, 2011, all over Latin America.
+In May 2011, MTV Networks Latin America announced that the channel would launch on 1 June and would feature programming from the channel in HD.
+The HD channel launched on 1 June 2011, all over Latin America.

-Nickelodeon HD starting simulcasting the main channel on December 17, 2015, and on August 1, 2016, the original HD channel was renamed Nick 2.
+Nickelodeon HD starting simulcasting the main channel on 17 December 2015, and on 1 August 2016, the original HD channel was renamed Nick 2.
+It was replaced by the Latin American variant of TeenNick on 14 September 2020.